-In general, funds should be allocated equally so that 50% of the funds directly support the work of the individual faculty member and 50% of the funds support the department’s programmatic needs and constituent faculty.
+In general, funds should be allocated equally so that 50 percent of the funds directly support the work of the individual faculty member and 50 percent support the department’s programmatic needs and constituent faculty.
 Proposals requesting an exception to the 50/50 funding distribution expectation will be considered upon request on a case-by-case basis.

 It is appropriate and common to use these supplemental funds to:

 - Provide direct support to the new faculty member as part of a negotiated start-up package (e.g. research and travel funds, summer pay, course buyouts, equipment);

 - Provide support to programmatic developments within the department, commonly, but not necessarily exclusively, in the area of the newly recruited colleague (e.g. GE support, conference support);